csgillespie/efficientR/main.md

 ## R version

 It is important to be aware that R is an evolving software project, whose behaviour changes over time.
-In general base R is very conservative about making changes that breaks backwards compatibility.
+In general base R is very conservative about making changes that break backwards compatibility.
 However, packages occasionally change substantially from one release to the next; typically it depends on the age of the package.
-For most use cases it we recommend always using the most up-to-date version of R and packages, so you have the latest code.
+For most use cases we recommend always using the most up-to-date version of R and packages, so you have the latest code.
 In some circumstances (e.g. on a production server or working in a team) you may alternatively want to use specific versions which have been tested, to ensure stability.
 Keeping packages up-to-date is desirable because new code tends to be more efficient, intuitive, robust and feature rich.